 First, they started small, so we weren’t that impressed, but after that it was magical, I haven’t seen anything like that in my life before.
 It was mesmerizing.

-In the end, after the show had been over, we all went home to get rest, but even the next day I still had the chills form the fireworks.
+In the end, after the show had been over, we all went home to get rest, but even the next day I still had the chills from the fireworks.
 As far as I’m concerned, this was one of my best New Year Eve’s, if not my best.

 When you’re visiting a new place for the first time you’re always wondering, where is the best view in the city?
 The Sydney Harbour Bridge has exactly what you’re looking for.
 Not only you’ll get to see the most incredible view of the Sydney Opera House, but also you will be able to see the whole Harbor.
 The only right way to experience this is by walking across the bridge.